Q: What should I wear?

 TC4HB (Tai Chi 4 Health & Balance):

-This is our Evidence-based Tai Chi Exercise Program.
+This is our seniors program.
 It includes the TC4Core (Warm Ups, Tai Chi Exercises, Deep Breathing) and also has seated exercises and self massage.
-It does not have forms - the long flowing routines with multiple movements done together(postures) in a string of 8 to 108 postures.
+It includes a limited number of forms.

 Q: What's TC4core?

 TC4core is a group of exercises and routines.
 All of our programs start with the TC4core exercises and add additional sections to make the individual programs.
 The TC4core includes a 10 minute body warm up, 15-20 minutes of Tai Chi exercises and 7 minutes of deep breathing.

 Tai Chi is about detail.
 It moves slow and involves a lot of repetition.
 It's been our experience that Tai Chi usually does not appeal to people younger than 16 years old.

 There are always exceptions to the rule and you are welcome to give it a try if you are young in body but older in spirit.

 At the other end of the spectrum, there are a couple people who have celebrated their third 30th birthday (90+)

 and according to the recent study we did a large number of octogenarians.
 Apparently, there is no maximum age for Tai Chi.